My Tokyo Guide

 The main access point for the general Kasai area is Kasai Station, accessible via the Tokyo Metro Tozai Line.
 For the park and its attractions, the Kasai-Rinkai Koen Station on the JR Keiyo Line is most convenient.

 From Haneda Airport: One hour by train, or 40 minutes by limousine bus to Kasai Station.

 From Narita Airport: One hour and 45 minutes by train, or one hour by express bus services to Kasai Station.

-From Tokyo Station: Take Tokyo Metro Marunouchi Line to Otemachi Station.
-Tranfer to Tokyo Metro Tozai Line and get off at Kasai Station.
+From Tokyo Station: Take the Tokyo Metro Marunouchi Line to Otemachi Station.
+Transfer to the Tokyo Metro Tozai Line and get off at Kasai Station.
 Travel time: 35 minutes.

-At approximately 806,000 square meters, Kasai Rinkai Park is one of Tokyo's largest metropolitan recreational areas.
-Spend an afternoon exploring the expansive grounds, which are home to a wild bird sanctuary, Ferris wheel, barbecue areas, and extensive walking and cycling trails.
+At approximately 778,000 square meters, Kasai Rinkai Park is one of Tokyo's largest metropolitan recreational areas.
+Spend an afternoon exploring the expansive grounds, which are home to a wild bird sanctuary, Ferris wheel, barbecue areas, and extensive walking trails.

 Make sure to bring a camera to capture the beautiful sunset views from the Ferris wheel.
 For similarly impressive scenery, go to the Crystal View observatory.
 This two-story glass structure offers unobstructed views across the park.

-The grounds are so expansive you may have trouble seeing all of the park in a single day.
+The grounds are so expansive you may have trouble seeing the entire park in a single day.
 For those short on time, the park is even outfitted with a train line that runs around the area.